2brownc/grind75-js/src/array/InsertInterval/README.md

 `interval` occurs after the current `currentInterval`.
 That means the `interval` and all the subsequent elements in `intervals` can be pushed into `udpatedIntervals`.

 Once we traverse through `intervals` deciding which interval needs to be pushed to `udpatedIntervals` according to the above cases then we will have successfully completed the task.

+## Algorithm

+- Input: `intervals`, `newInterval`
+- Traverse the array `intervals`.
+- Now we will deal with intervals that fit any of the three cases mentioned above, if they exist.
+- First push, if any exist, all intervals that fit "Case 1"  i.e. ones that occur before `newInterval` into `updatedIntervals`.
+- Then intervals that fit "Case 2" i.e. the intervals that overlap with `newInterval` or other subsequent intervals maybe encountered.
+Merge and push them into `updatedIntervals`.
+- Now only intervals that that fit "Case 3", ones that occur after `newInterval` and do not overlap might be present.
+Push all of them into `updatedIntervals`.
+- `updatedIntervals` is the required array that will be returned after the traversal of `intervals` is completed.

 ## Pseudo Code